 It might be growing apace, but there's no denying that A&P is very cosy for a City firm.
-“By the end of my training contract I knew everyone in the firm and had worked with all the partners, and most of the associates,” noted one NQ.
+“By the end of my training contract I knew everyone in the firm and had worked with all the partners and most of the associates,” noted one NQ.
 It's a pretty tight-knit place – the type of firm where partners will chat with trainees over the water cooler.
-The two current trainees and a group including London managing partner Tim Frazer even decided to embark on a charity cycling trip together.
+The two current trainees and some other lawyers, including London managing partner Tim Frazer, even decided to embark on a charity cycling trip together.

-Our sources do occasionally miss the buzzing social scene of some bigger firms, but assured us that “for a small firm, they do try more than most,” and always put on events for birthdays and special occasions.
+Our sources do occasionally miss the buzzing social scene of some bigger firms but assured us that “for a small firm, they do try more than most”– for example, always putting on events for birthdays and special occasions.

 Competition to train at A&P is hot, with about 700 applications for the two prized training contracts.
-Those candidates who get lucky don't always have a background in pharmaceuticals – it's worked out as a 50/50 split in the last few years – but do have a good reason for choosing A&P. “We want well-rounded, academically good people,” says Richard Dickinson; “people with a spark, who want us for the right reasons.
+Those lucky candidates don't always have a background in pharmaceuticals – it's worked out as a 50/50 split in the last few years – but do always have a good reason for choosing A&P. “We want well-rounded, academically good people,” says Richard Dickinson; “people with a spark who want us for the right reasons.
 We want it to be an almost symbiotic relationship.”

 If this sounds appealing, we have good news – increasing the size of the trainee intake is “actively under consideration.”